 Qdos Contractor – For a fixed fee (currently £125 + VAT), they will analyse your contract, tell you which clauses are likely to pass or fail, and analyse your working practices as well.

 Qdos can also liaise with any third parties to implement changes to the contract if it ‘fails’.
-Other levels of service are also available.
+Additional service levels are available.

 You can also take out IR35 insurance protection in the event that HMRC investigates completed contracts, held prior to the introduction of IR35 reform.